flatironinstitute/cppdlr/joss/paper.md

 The DLR's use of an explicit basis of simple functions makes many common operations, including interpolation, integration, Fourier transform, and convolution, simple and highly efficient.
-This has led to a variety of recent algorithmic advances, including in reducing the size of the Matsubara frequency mesh in dynamical mean-field theory calculations [@sheng23], stabilizing the calculation of the single-particle self-energy via the Dyson equation [@labollita23], improving the efficiency of the imaginary time discretization in the mixing Green's function of the Keldysh formalism [@kaye23_eqdyson; @blommel24], and accelerating the
+This has led to a variety of recent algorithmic advances, including the reduction of the size of the Matsubara frequency mesh in dynamical mean-field theory calculations [@sheng23], stabilizing the calculation of the single-particle self-energy via the Dyson equation [@labollita23], improving the efficiency of the imaginary time discretization in the mixing Green's function of the Keldysh formalism [@kaye23_eqdyson; @blommel24], and accelerating the